FDOT District Four - Palm Beach Header Image

 SR 809/Military Trail at SR 882/Forest Hill Boulevard Intersection Improvements Project

 Description: This 0.705-mile intersection improvement project on State Road 809/Military Trail and SR 882/Forest Hill Boulevard in Palm Beach County began on September 6, 2022.
 Work includes widening, milling, and resurfacing along SR 809/Military Trail and SR 882/Forest Hill Boulevard, constructing additional right and left turn lanes on SR 809/Military Trail and additional right turn lanes on SR 882/Forest Hill Boulevard, installing new 5-foot bike lanes at various locations along SR 882/Forest Hill Boulevard, improving sidewalks and driveways at the intersection of SR 809/Military Trail and SR 882/Forest Hill Boulevard, installing four new signal mast arms at the intersection, and installing new signage and pavement markings.
 For more information, please contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
-Cost/Completion: $7 million/Winter 2024 Traffic Impact:
+Cost/Completion: $7 million/Summer 2024 Traffic Impact:

 Intersection Lighting Retrofit Improvements Project